-- Thanks to the policy changes and investments we've made in the last six years, there have been over 16,000 new homes built in Madison.
-Around 12% of new homes are affordable to low- and moderate-income families. - We need to continue this progress by making it easier to build the types of smaller homes that we used to build and already see in many of the City's more established neighborhoods. - Changes like these will help create enough homes so that people from all walks of life can live all around our city.
+- Thanks the policy changes and investments we've made in the last six years, there have been over 16,000 new homes built in Madison. - Around 12% of new homes are affordable to low- and moderate-income families. - We must re-legalize the types of homes that make so many of our more established neighborhoods desirable and build enough homes so that people from all walks of life can live all around our wonderful city.